 We are currently in the process of documenting the entire collection of trees and shrubs at Thenford.

 Click the link below to browse the current listing.

 The gardens and arboretum are open to the public on a limited number of days through out the year.
-Visitors need to apply for tickets in advance as no tickets are available on the day.
-Please follow the link below to find out more
+Visitors can book tickets here.
+Sat nav OX17 2BX

-Please use the contact form to enquire about visiting
+Please use the contact form below to enquire about visiting as a group.